microsoft/MSIX-Toolkit/Scripts/BulkConversion/README.md

     * If Remote Machine is on the same domain, Trusted Host does not need to be configured.
     * If Remote Machine is not on the same domain, the Remote Machine must be configured as a Trusted Host.

+For more information on how to configure your Host machine, visit our [Docs article: MSIX Bulk Conversion Scripts](https://docs.microsoft.com/en-us/windows/msix/toolkit/msix-toolkit-msixbatchconversion)

 ### Virtual Machines:
 It is recommended that the Hyper-V Quick Create - MSIX Packaging Tools Environment image be used as it meets the required configurations.